 With respect to the ongoing and evolving coronavirus ("COVID-19") outbreak, which was designated as a pandemic by the World Health Organization on March 11, 2020, COVID-19 has caused substantial disruption in international and U.S. economies and markets.
 COVID-19 has had an adverse impact on the entertainment industry and, if repercussions of COVID-19 are prolonged, could have a significant adverse impact on our business, which could be material.
 The majority of our employees have been working remotely from home, with only a few individuals monitoring the office as needed.
 A safe return-to-work plan has been developed.
 We had announced a return to office date of September 7, 2021, for fully vaccinated employees.
-However, due to a recent surge in COVID-19 cases and the increased transmissibility ofCOVID-19 variants, there may be a further delay in returning, in-person, to the office.
-We have not experienced any disruption in our supply chain, nor have we experienced any negative impact from our animation production partners.
-However, shipping logistical issues and increased expenses due to COVID-19 may impact our consumer products partners and our projected advertising revenues.
-With regard to content distribution, we have observed demand increases for streaming entertainment services in 2021.
-If there is a further resurgence and the COVID-19 outbreak is prolonged, we may see a negative impact on our revenues.
+However, due to a recent surge in COVID-19 cases and the increased transmissibility of COVID-19 variants, the planned date for returning, in-person, to the office is January 3, 2022.

-Our management cannot at this point estimate the impact of COVID-19 on our business and no provision for COVID-19 is reflected in the accompanying financial statements.
+To date, we believe that COVID-19 has started to cause a negative impact on our business, including the effects on our customers, suppliers and vendors, which could have a negative impact on our financial results.
+Our management cannot at this point estimate the impact of COVID-19 on our business, and no provision for COVID-19 is reflected in the accompanying financial statements.
+However, with regard to content distribution, we have observed demand increases for streaming entertainment services in 2021.
+Supply chain issues are affecting the toy industry which may impact sales efforts in our ChizComm Beacon Media subsidiary.
 We will continue to actively monitor the situation and may take further actions that alter our business operations as may be required by federal, state, local or foreign authorities, or that we determine are in the best interests of our employees, customers, partners and stockholders.
-To date, we believe that COVID-19 has not caused a material negative impact on our business, including the effects on our customers, suppliers or vendors, or on our financial results.